Blinko

 If your wash has no loyalty infrastructure today, the practical path is:

-- Configure the welcome offer so new followers get something immediately.
+3. Configure the welcome offer so new customers get something immediately.

 The loyalty program costs nothing to launch beyond the Blinko Indie plan at $19/month.
-The membership program requires more setup but builds on a customer base you have already qualified through the loyalty data.
+The membership program requires more setup but builds on a customer base you've already qualified through the loyalty data.

 Start simple.
 Build on what you learn.

-Start your 30-day free trial → — no credit card required.
-Stamp card loyalty, Drops, and the Marketing Copilot are all live from day one.
+Start your 15-day trial → — no credit card required.
+Stamp card loyalty, broadcasts, and the Marketing Copilot are all live from day one.
 See pricing for plan details.

 Ready to turn walk-ins into repeat customers?